Characters: A Song Of Ice And Fire Outsiders

 The Clans of the Mountains of the Moon

 Savage clans who live in the Mountains of the Moon in the Vale, they hate the Arryns and rob any passing travelers.
-The clans include the Black Ears, Storm Crows, Burned Men, Milk Snakes, Moon Brothers, Painted Dogs, Sons of the Mist, and the Stone Crows.
+The clans include the Black Ears, Stone Crows, Burned Men, Milk Snakes, Moon Brothers, Painted Dogs, Sons of the Mist, and the Stone Crows.

 - Self-Mutilation Equals Authority: The Burned Men perform self-mutilation as a rite of passage to demonstrate their bravery.
 Cutting off one's nipple or finger is pretty typical.
 Timett took it Up to Eleven by gouging out his own eye with a hot knife, which was so impressive that he was immediately promoted to warleader.